Marirow/Strawberi-CSS/README.md

 - Makes it easier to open many Treasure Boxes at a time.
 - Simplifies opening each Treasure Box category.
 - Does not affect BoxBoxes, BoxBoxBoxes, Gragon's Hoards, or Gragon's Gifts (for convenience).
-- With the Dialog Module, simplifies viewing the contents of each Box
+- With the Dialog Module, simplifies viewing the contents of each Box.

 ### 🍓 Evolution Module
-- (REQUIRES the QOL script's "easy evolve" function to be active)
+- (REQUIRES the QOL script's "easy evolve" function to be active).
 - Allows the user to "easy evolve" PKMN in the Farm News screen without moving the mouse.
-- Makes it easier to evolve many PKMN at once
+- Makes it easier to evolve many PKMN at once.
-- Simplifies clicking on each individual evolution link in the list
+- Simplifies clicking on each individual evolution link in the list.
-- With the Dialog Module, simplifies approving each evolution
+- With the Dialog Module, simplifies approving each evolution.

 ### 🍓 Trade Module
 - Allows the user to accept trades without moving the mouse.
-- Makes it easier to accept many trades in a row
+- Makes it easier to accept many trades in a row.
-- Simplifies selecting the "view trade" link and accepting the trade
+- Simplifies selecting the "view trade" link and accepting the trade.
-- Does not affect the Collection Area
+- Does not affect the Collection Area.
 - With the Dialog Module, simplifies sending the accepted PKMN to a field

 ### 🍓 Lab Module
 - Allows the user to refresh the Lab's Egg selection without moving the mouse.
-- Makes it easier to refresh many times in a row
+- Makes it easier to refresh many times in a row.
-- Simplifies selecting the Reload/Reload Now button
+- Simplifies selecting the Reload/Reload Now button.
 - With the Dialog Module, simplifies spending Lab Reloaders